-These consolidated financial statements have been prepared on a going concern basis, assuming that the Group will be able to extinguish its liabilities.
+These interim consolidated financial statements have been prepared on a going concern basis, assuming that the Group will be able to extinguish its liabilities.

-In 2022 first half the Group recorded a profit after tax of 6,936 thousand Euro and generated cash flows from operating activities for 3,419 thousand Euro.
+During the first half of 2023, the Group recognized a profit after estimated tax for the period of 4,876 thousand Euro and generated cash flows from operating activities of 1,365 thousand Euro.